- Permanent Drug Take Back Collection

 Drug enforcement regulations allow retail pharmacies, hospitals, narcotic treatment programs, law enforcement, and other convenient locations to collect controlled substances (How to Guide for Starting a Drug Take Back Program).
 These collections, called drug take-back programs, play a critical role in protecting public health by providing a safe method to easily dispose of unwanted and expired medicine free of charge.
 Understanding the importance of these sites, in 2013, Governor Tom Corbett launched a permanent drug take-back program, MedReturn, in Pennsylvania.
-We suggest that you contact the Permanent Drug Drop Off Location directly to confirm that the Drug Take-Back box has been installed and is accepting drop-offs.

 Preparing items for disposal at a MedReturn location

 - All pharmaceutical drugs to be disposed must be in a sealed container such as the original container or a zip-lock bag.
 They cannot be put into the MedReturn box loosely.

 - Liquid pharmaceuticals should remain in the original container.

 - Personal information should be removed or blotted out with a permanent marker.

 - Prescription and over-the-counter solid medications, liquids, creams, ointments

 - Pet medicines

 - Intravenous solutions